 Airlines use different pricing models depending on their business structure, market strategy, and route demand.
 This directly affects how they price one-way tickets.
 In general, low-cost carriers offer transparent, per-leg pricing.
 Full-service airlines, especially on international routes, often price one-way flights higher than round-trip options—even if you only fly one direction.

 Low-cost carriers like Ryanair, Southwest, Wizz Air, and JetBlue usually sell each leg of the trip independently.
-That means the cost of a one-way ticket is typically half the price of a round-trip, or close to it.
-This makes building custom itineraries easy and mixing different airlines, especially for regional and domestic travel.
+That means the cost of a one-way ticket is typically half that of a round-trip ticket, or close to it.
+This makes building custom itineraries easy, especially when mixing different airlines, especially for regional and domestic travel.

 In contrast, full-service international airlines such as Lufthansa, Emirates, or Air France often use a different model.
 Fare classes, demand forecasts, and booking windows influence their pricing structures.